 Senior Vice President for Administration and Finance, Treasurer

 The Senior Vice President serves as the chief administrative officer for the College combining the functions of a chief financial and chief operating officer.
 In this capacity, he oversees Human Resources, Facilities and Plant Operations, Campus Safety, the Controller’s (Business/Finance) Office, Dining, Procurement, the Bookstore, Central Services, Event Management and Conferences, and Off-Campus Properties.
-Prior to joining Haverford, Mitch Wein spent seven years as Vice President for Finance and Administration, Treasurer at Lafayette College after having worked in the private sector for twenty years, as a Managing Director with UBS Investment Bank/UBS PaineWebber and PNC Capital Markets.
+Prior to joining Haverford, Mitch spent seven years as Vice President for Finance and Administration, Treasurer at Lafayette College after having worked in the private sector for twenty years, as a Managing Director with UBS Investment Bank/UBS PaineWebber and PNC Capital Markets.
 His client base primarily consisted of colleges, universities, academic medical centers, state systems of higher education, other non-profits and selected governmental issuers.
-Mitch earned his MS and BS degrees from Carnegie Mellon and Arizona State Universities.
-In 2015, he was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO), and to the position of Vice Chair of the Eastern Association of College and University Business Officers (EACUBO).
+Mitch earned his MS and BS degrees from Carnegie Mellon and Arizona State universities.
+In 2015, he was elected to the Board of Directors of the National Association of College and University Business Officers (NACUBO), and is the Vice Chair of the Eastern Association of College and University Business Officers (EACUBO).